Ksenia-G/Ksenia-G/README.md

 ## INTRO

-Started my path in IT from learning QA then fiddled with a coupele of programming languages, now highly into DS and ML.
+Started my path in IT from learning QA, then fiddled with a couple of programming languages, now highly into DS and ML

 ## My CV
 - [Link](https://drive.google.com/file/d/1cmAFoLvB8L5HoGcXQmyt_QgdoguHegf4/view?usp=sharing)